geraudmathe/Locomotive-fundamentals/README.md

 LocomotiveCMS is a CMS that has been created with a main guideline: keep it simple !

-- Keep it simple, for the lambda user who doesn't write code.
 - Keep it simple, for the developer who shouldn't have to go deep in architecture, and should be able to edit a website quickly.
 - Keep it simple, for the author who needs to be focused on content, and shouldn't have to go through several pages to edit.